-Turning to the external sector, exports of goods and services contracted at a milder pace of 8.8% in annual terms in the third quarter, softening from Q2’s 21.4% dive.
+Turning to the external sector, exports of goods and services contracted at a milder pace of 8.8% in annual terms in the final quarter, compared to Q3’s 15.0% drop.
 Similarly, imports of goods and services slid 1.3% in Q1, moderating from Q4 2020’s 5.8% drop and pointing to a continued recovery in domestic demand dynamics.

 Moving to the second quarter of the year, high-frequency data shows that the gradual improvement in economic conditions continued, with growth in economic activity accelerating markedly in April—although this was flattered by a favorable base effect.
 Our panelists expect the economy to have bounced back to growth in Q2.
 The vaccination drive picked up pace throughout the quarter, boding well for activity in the period and heading into Q3.

 FocusEconomics panelists see the economy expanding 3.3% in 2021, which is up 0.2 percentage points from last month’s projection, and growing 3.4% in 2022.

 Costa Rica - Consumption Data

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Costa Rica Central Bank and FocusEconomics calculations.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.